 See this: Homemade Five Spice Powder recipe for details on making your own five spice blend.

-Chinese five spice powder is usually found in the spices section or aisle of the grocery store or supermarket.
+Where to find chinese five spice powder: Chinese five spice powder is usually found in the spices section or aisle of the grocery store or supermarket.

 There are 95 recipes that contain this ingredient.